coditori/highly-skilled-job-offers/README.md

 Use the same structure as above to introduce yourself and remember these when they ask a question:
 - Don't jump into solving problem
 - Try to understand what the question is
+- Go ahead and ask about the functional part of the system (or the interviewer may ask this): How the system works, Eg: If we design Tiktok then Upload Size, Video text, Feed videos (followers + recommended), favorite videos, follow users
-- Go ahead and ask equations about Scale (how many users?), Performance (transactions per second), API
+- Non-functional part of the system: Scale (how many users?), Performance (transactions per second), API, Latency, Availability
+- Technical questions: Why SQL?
+How you managed state? troubleshooting, ...
 - Have a conversation between you and the interviewer (like when you do it with a team)
 ##### 7-2-1 Preparation
 - [Exponent channel (on youtube)](https://www.youtube.com/c/ExponentTV/videos)